 I’ve made my music freely available under Creative Commons licences for choirs around the world.
 This makes my music readily available for choirs to perform, and results in more performances for me, and a wider variety of new music available for choirs.
 Everyone wins.

-Have a look at the “Downloads” section of this site.
+Have a look around this site.
+Listen to some of the samples.
 Feel free to print copies out, and share them with your choir or friends.
 Sing them.
 Try them out.
 They’re free to share and perform – no costs attached, ever.